-- 30. MPPMCL has submitted that as per the IA, the scheduled completion is within 16 months from the date of approval of Board of Directors.
-The commissioning schedule thus comes out to be 11.9.2018 against which the assets have been commissioned on 5.9.2020 with a delay of 725 days.
-MPPMCL has submitted that BOD approval has been given for the project on 11.5.2017, whereas, the application for forest approval was submitted to concern department online only on 12.12.2017, after a delay of about seven months.
-The Petitioner has not submitted any documentary evidence regarding resolving the RoW issues and all other issues with the help of local administration and other departments.
-The delay in completion is solely on account of the lackadaisical approach of the Petitioner.
-Had timely and rigorous follow-up been made with the District Administration and the Forest Department, the RoW issues, land rate finalization issues, forest clearance issues etc. would have been resolved earlier.
-MPPMCL has requested to disallow the time over-run. - 31.
-In response, the Petitioner has submitted that the COD may be approved on the basis of CEA clearance certificate, WRLDC certificate of completion of trial operation.
-Notice of intimation given to GPCL and CMD certificate for subject asset are enclosed with this petition.
-The Petitioner has submitted the English translation of all the Gujarati documents submitted in the petition vide affidavit dated 3.3.2021.
-The Petitioner has reiterated its submissions as made in the petition as regard to detailed justifications which led to time over-run.
+28. MPPMCL has submitted that the Petitioner has attributed the time over-run due to land acquisition which could be easily avoided with proper liaising and day to day persuasion with local administration.
+The Petitioner is a Central Utility and well aware about the procedure of land acquisition and reasonable time required to acquire it and accordingly time of completion of project should have been decided at the time of envisaging project.
+MPPMCL has further submitted that the various reasons submitted by the Petitioner for delay are RoW issues, delay in land rate finalization, civil suits, incidents of local disturbances, forest clearance and Covid-19 etc. and the Petitioner has not submitted any documentary evidence regarding the same.
+The delay in completion is solely on account of the lackadaisical approach of the Petitioner, had timely and rigorous persuasion been made with the District Administration and the Forest Department, the RoW issues, land rate finalization issues, forest clearance issues etc. would have been resolved earlier.
+MPPMCL has requested to disallow the time over-run.

+29. In response, the Petitioner has submitted that the English translation of all the Gujarati documents has been submitted in the petition vide affidavit dated 3.3.2021.
+The Petitioner has reiterated its submissions as made in the petition as regard to detailed justifications which lead of delay in declaring the time over-run.

-- 32. The Commission vide RoP dated 25.11.2021 directed the Petitioner to submit Form-12 for the transmission asset.
-In response, the Petitioner vide affidavit dated 16.12.2021 submitted the activity wise details of time over-run (scheduled date vs. actual completion date of various activity involved in the implementation of the transmission asset) including reasons of delay.
-The Petitioner also submitted the chronology of activity wise completion of asset in respect of Banaskantha (Radhanesda) sub-station and associated transmission line from Banaskantha (Radhanesda) pooling sub-station to Banaskantha (PGCIL) sub-station. - 33.
-We have considered the submissions of the Petitioner and MPPMCL.
-As per IA dated 11.5.2017, the transmission asset is scheduled to be put into commercial operation within 16 months from the date of I.A. i.e. by 11.9.2018 against which the COD is 5.9.2020.
-Therefore, there is a time over-run of 725 days.
-The Petitioner vide affidavit dated 3.3.2021 has submitted notarised translation of Gujarati language documents pertaining to time over-run from Gujarati to English, which has been perused by the Commission along with other related documents and submissions. - 34.
-The Petitioner has submitted that the main reasons for time over-run is on account of (i) delay due to acquisition of sub-station land, (ii) delay in grant of forest clearance, (iii) delay due to RoW and law and order problem on account of change in policy regarding land compensation in the State of Gujarat, and (iv) delay due to Covid-19 related lockdown etc. - (i) Delay due to acquisition of land (6.25 Hectare) for 400/220 kV Banaskantha (Radhanesada) Pooling Sub-station
+30. The Commission vide RoP of hearing dated 25.11.2021 directed the Petitioner to submit Form-12 in respect of the transmission asset.
+In response, the Petitioner vide affidavit dated 16.12.2021 has submitted the activity wise details of time over-run of scheduled date vis-a-vis actual completion date of various activities involved in the implementation of the transmission asset including reasons of delay.
+The Petitioner has also submitted chronology of activity wise completion of asset in respect of Banaskantha (Radhanesda) Sub-station and associated Transmission Line from Banaskantha (Radhanesda) pooling Substation to Banaskantha (PGCIL) Sub-station.

+31. We have considered the submissions of the Petitioner and MPPMCL.
+As per IA dated 8.12.2017, the transmission asset is scheduled to be put into commercial operation within 18 months from the date of I.A. i.e. by 8.6.2019 against which COD is 5.9.2020.
+Therefore, there is a time over-run of 455 days.
+The Petitioner vide affidavit dated 3.3.2021 has filed the documents pertaining to time over-run duly translated in English language from Gujarati language.

+32. The Petitioner has submitted that the main reasons of time over-run was on account of (a) delay due to acquisition of sub-station land, (b) delay in grant of forest clearance of associated transmission line, (c) RoW and law and order problem on account of change in policy regarding land compensation in the State of Gujarat and (d) Covid-2019 related lockdown etc. The item-wise reasons of time over-run are discussed as follows:

+(a) Delay due to acquisition of land (6.25 Hectare) for 400/220 kV Banaskantha (Radhanesada) Pooling station